Categories: TMJ Disorder

 The Reason Your Jaw Hurts: A Look at TMJ Disorder

-Perhaps it’s just a twinge in your jaw muscles every now and then, such as when you’re eating or talking to someone.
+Perhaps it’s a just a twinge in your jaw muscles every now and then, such as when you’re eating or talking to someone.
 Or, perhaps you feel your jaw joints clicking and popping every time you open and close them, creating an uncomfortable, sometimes painful sensation.
 Whatever form your jaw discomfort takes, and no matter how severe it is, there’s likely an underlying cause for it.
 In many cases, that cause is TMJ disorder – a dysfunction in one or both of the joints that control your jaw’s movement.

 What TMJs are responsible for